GameboyTheDev/Custom-Npc-Docs/docs/guide/editing.md

 ![image](/assets/tutorialAssets/TopBarImage.png)

 ::: info Note
-You can only select 1 animation bundle per npc
+You can only select 1 animation bundle per npc.
 :::

 To add in an animation to your npc, just click on an the animation bundle of your choice.